Uvacoder/port-scriptedpixels/content/blog/double-off-canvas-sliding-navigation.md

 category: 'Web Development'
 ---

+<p class="introduction">How I went about implementing a left and right slide in/out panel for LuxDeco</p>

 Whilst working at my current contract, at [LuxDeco](https://www.luxdeco.com 'LuxDeco'), I was tasked with creating a mobile optimised Magento theme where the design featured two slide-out/in info panels.
 These were to act similar to the slide out/in panels featured in the new Facebook mobile-app; the user is able to view a hidden panel that's hidden off the left and right-hand side of the main content page.

 Here's a sketch of what I was looking to create: